xiyuuuuuuuu/sentence-pairs-relation-extraction/index.md

+---
+layout: home
-# TACRED Relation Extraction via Sentence Pair Classification
+title: TACRED Relation Extraction via Sentence Pair Classification
+---

+Welcome to my NLP modeling project on the **TACRED** dataset.

 This project implements a sentence-pair modeling approach to tackle the relation extraction task on the TACRED dataset, using `CrossEncoder` models from the `sentence-transformers` library.